 -Abide by the terms of our Notice of Privacy Practices currently in effect.

 The practices described in this Notice apply to PCMH and the following persons and groups of persons:

-PCMH employees, contract employees, staff and trainees, students and residents in training
+-PCMH employees, contract employees, staff and trainees, students, residents in training and volunteers